stacilee2/articulation-therapy/README.md

 This is a React.js application which uses JSX components to easily update and render onto the page.

 Table of Contents:

--Home page: Information about me, Staci Rosales, and my credentials as well as a profile photo -Sounds page: sound cards with different targets -Games page: links to different articulation games -Add Sound page: form to submit new sound, words, book, and book URL
+-Home page: Information about me, Staci Rosales, and my credentials as well as a profile photo

+-Sounds page: sound cards with different targets

+-Games page: links to different articulation games

+-Add Sound page: form to submit new sound, words, book, and book U

 Resources for GET and POST requests: http://localhost:3000/sounds